blahosyl/dinner-party/README.md

 ##### Tailored error messages

-Error messages also show the reason why user input is rejected (not a valid number, out of range, not "Y"or "N"), and remind the user what type of input is accepted for the question onthe screen.
+Error messages also show the reason why user input is rejected (not a valid number, out of range, not "Y"or "N"), and remind the user what type of input is accepted for the question on the screen.

 #### CRUD functionalities